-On 24 March 2025, a new Act of the Senedd received Royal Assent: The Health and Social Care (Wales) Act.
-It changes how children’s social services are delivered by removing private profit from services for children who are looked after.
+On 24 March 2025, the Health and Social Care (Wales) Act received Royal Assent.
+The Act changes how children’s social care services are delivered by removing private profit from services for children who are looked after.

 You can find the most up-to-date information about removing profit on the Welsh Government website.